jondkinney/docusign_rest/README.md

 ### Running the tests

-In order to run the tests you'll need to register for a (free) docusign developer account.
+In order to run the tests you'll need to register for a (free) DocuSign developer account.
 After doing so you'll have a username, password, and integrator key.
 Armed with that information execute the following ruby file:

     $ ruby lib/tasks/docusign_task.rb